Merchant Grain Beetles Anobiid and Lyctus species

 How to Get Rid of Merchant Grain Beetles

-To get rid of merchant grain beetles, discard infested packages.
+To prevent merchant grain beetles, discard infested packages.
 Clean spilled grain and food sources.

 Find a PEST PRO in your area